-Interested in more info about VirnetX?
-Click here to add it to My Watchlist.
+Interested in more information about VirnetX?
+Add it to My Watchlist.

-At the time this article was published Fool contributor Anders Bylund holds no position in any of the companies mentioned.
+At the time this article was published Fool contributor Anders Bylund holds no position in any of the companies discussed here.
 The Motley Fool owns shares of Apple.
-Motley Fool newsletter services have recommended buying shares of Apple and SodaStream International; and creating a bull call spread position in Apple.
+The Fool owns shares of and has created a bull call spread position on Cisco Systems.
+Motley Fool newsletter services have recommended buying shares of Cisco Systems, InterDigital, and Apple, as well as creating a bull call spread position in Apple.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinion, but we all believe that considering a diverse range of insights makes us better investors.
-Check out Anders' holdings and bio, or follow him on Twitter and Google+.
-We have a disclosure policy.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool is investors writing for investors.